timjogorman/RicherEventDescription/guidelines.md

 of annotation.
 One is the annotation of events, entities and times, where you will be differentiating what is worth keeping track of, and marking those events, entities and times with characteristic attributes.
-The other annotation being done is relationships between entities -- coreference, part/whole relations, set/member relations and bridging relations between entities.
+The other annotation being done is relationships between entities – coreference, part/whole relations, set/member relations and bridging relations between entities.

-These exist in the same stage precisely so that the anotation of both may be done at the same time.
+These exist in the same stage precisely so that the annotation of both may be done at the same time.
 When initally learning to annotate, however, one is encouraged to start by annotating entities and events first, and then adding entity coreference links.
 As one gains competence